-These tests can also be done to evaluate the progression of kidney disease.
+These assessments can also be done to evaluate the progression of kidney disease.
 Monitoring of kidney functions may be done by keeping track of the GFR and urine test results regularly.
 Control of blood pressure levels at the advised limit maintains kidney functions.